-We surely need good feeling and optimism when we start something, so I guess it should be a moment of peace in order to recollect ourselves and any creative person should have peace of mind in all the chaos that surrounds us.
+We surely need good feelings and optimism when we start something, so I guess it should be a moment of peace in order to recollect ourselves, and any creative person should have peace of mind in all the chaos that surrounds us.
 It’s hard to create something that defines yourself in a world that is constantly changing.

 In our second year of studies, we decided to spend New Year’s eve in the student’s dorm, where we were also staying all year.
-So people came, brought food and booze and everything nice and the mood was good and the vibe was right.
+So people came, brought food and booze, everything was nice, the mood was good, and the vibe was right.

 Matt Naylor – Graphic Designer & Illustrator

-One of my favorite holiday-themed projects in recent years was illustrating a letterpress holiday card for a builder of luxury homes in the Pacific Northwest.
+In recent years, one of my favorite holiday-themed projects was illustrating a letterpress holiday card for a builder of luxury homes in the Pacific Northwest.
 This project really sticks with me because it was the first one I sketched digitally using the Procreate app.
 From then on, every illustration project I’ve done starts in Procreate.